-In January, your mutual fund should notify you of the percentage of the fund's income distributions earned from U.S. government securities and which funds had more than 50% of their total assets invested in such issues.
+In January, your mutual fund should notify you of the percentage of the fund's income distributions earned from U.S. government securities and also indicate which funds had more than 50% of their total assets invested in such issues.
 Consult your state's taxing authority regarding the law in your state.

 When a fund pays out more income than it earned during the course of a year on a tax basis, the excess is called a "return of capital" and is reported on Form 1099-DIV as a nontaxable distribution.
 You should subtract any such amounts from the cost basis of your shares.

 For example, if, at year-end, foreign currency trading losses are found to have offset income already paid out in an international bond fund, the excess income distributions would be reclassified as a nontaxable return of capital.

 Mutual funds generally are required to withhold U.S. taxes on income dividends (but not on long-term capital gain distributions).
 Total dividends and the amount of taxes withheld are reported on Form 1042-S, which is mailed to you and the IRS in